 Anne Kagi has a background in organizational development, program evaluation and community outreach.
 With Project 180, Anne manages process improvement for school-based data collection and compliance with federal grant reporting.
 She also supports budget oversight, evaluation of trauma-focused programming, and monitoring progress towards grant goals and objectives.

 Working with agencies that support children, youth and families, Anne has guided nonprofit teams through needs assessments, strategic planning, and grants management.
 She specializes in helping organizations find effective ways to include the people they serve into decision making and implementation planning.
 Anne earned a Masters in Public Administration in 2011 from the Maxwell School at Syracuse University while working at the Central New York Community Foundation.
 She has a B.A. in Political Science from Colorado College, where she discovered a passion for outdoor leadership while guiding groups on wilderness journeys.
-Anne works remotely from Seattle where she lives with her husband and son.
+Anne works remotely from Seattle where she lives with her husband and 2 children.

 Jennifer Packard, LCSW